 Members of the Pirahã tribe participated in an experiment that researchers say indicates that their language contains no number words, even for the number one.
-Talk about living in the moment!

 The author of the book, Daniel Everett, was a missionary who went to proselytize to members of a remote Brazilian tribe, and eventually became a full-fledged linguist.
 This tribe has no creation myths or storytelling traditions.
 They live in the present and believe only in what they and their comrades directly observe — a cultural characteristic that lead Everett to abandon his own faith.
 Need I say more?